 - Press the Command key on your keyboard to open iTunes Preferences.
 Alternatively, click on iTunes in the top bar and select Preferences.
 (On Windows, click on Options menu and select Preferences.)

 - Control+click (right-click) on your recent backup and click on Archive.

-If you’re an iOS developer, you can easily download and install any latest iOS 11.1 beta on your iPod Touch, iPad, or the iPhone (see the device compatibility list above.)
+If you’re an iOS developer, you can easily download and install iOS 12.1 beta on your iPod Touch, iPad, or the iPhone (see the device compatibility list above.)
 You can install iOS developer beta only if you have a developer account with Apple.
 It’s a paid account, and without it, you cannot download any non-Xcode betas.